What's the best hybrid workspace management software?

 Interactive office maps let people choose the desk or room that fits their day.
 Maybe they want a quiet spot, or to sit near their team?
 Admins can also assign seats or set rules for who can book where.

-📊 Get smart about your space
+📊 Get smart insights about your space

-Archie gives you helpful data about how your office is being used — which areas are busy, which ones are often empty, and when the office is busiest.
+Archie gives you helpful data about how your office is being used: which areas are busy, which ones are often empty, and when the office is busiest.
 That way, you can adjust your layout or even save money by shrinking unused areas.

 ✅ Check-ins and reminders